NC CPAs

 If a licensee does not comply with the CPE requirement, the Board staff will refer the matter to the Board’s Professional Standards Committee.
 The Professional Standards Committee may recommend the Board take disciplinary action, such as forfeiture of the licensee’s certificate for one year with a $1,000.00 civil penalty, against the CPA.

 21 NCAC 08J .0107 requires NC CPAs to notify the Board in writing of any change in mailing address, physical address, practice/business address, phone number, employment, email address, or website address within 30 days of the change.
-A licensee may update their contact information using the Board’s secure server.
-In the context of the Board’s records, email addresses are not a public record, and the Board does not share them with non-affiliated entities.
+A licensee may update their contact information through their Dashboard account in the Board’s portal or using the Board’s secure server.
+In the context of the Board’s records, email addresses are not public records, and the Board does not share them with non-affiliated entities.
 If a licensee does not want their home address or telephone number to appear on the Board’s website, they must choose their business/practice address and telephone number as their mailing address.

 If a licensee’s legal name changes, they must complete the Notice of Name Change form and provide the Board with a copy of the document(s) (marriage certificate, divorce decree, court order, etc.) legally authorizing the name change.
 A licensee is not required to purchase a CPA certificate showing their new name but has the option to do so.
 To buy a CPA certificate showing their new name, the licensee must complete the Notice of Name Change form, provide the Board with a copy of the document(s) (marriage certificate, divorce decree, court order, etc.) legally authorizing the name change, return the physical certificate initially issued by the Board, and submit a $25 check payable to the NC State Board of CPA Examiners or $25 credit/debit card payment authorization.
 The average processing time for a new CPA certificate is 120 days.